 The very first chapter of the Bible says everything God creates is good, and after Adam (male and female) is created, all creation is pronounced not just good, but very good.
 Very good is the Seventh Good, the Complete Good.
 Adam (male and female) is created in the Image of God.
 Yes, the most fundamental message is that the Image of God is our true nature, and the Image of God is perfect goodness.
 It’s that simple, the very foundation of all that follows!
 The next chapter of Genesis proceeds to describe the fall from our True Nature.
 It’s a simple description of how we decided to try to be something other than ourselves.

 When we do for the sake of doing, we return to our true nature.
 The doing itself is the fruit, the reward in itself, enjoying right now.
 Because it's always here, not future, it is fruit everlasting, the fruit of the Tree of Life.
 It's the bread of life that perpetually satisfies.
-When we act for the sake of getting something in the future, our fruit is forever future, never truly attainable, fickle, the fruit of the Tree of Consciousness of Credit and Debt, knowledge of Good and Evil.
+When we act for the sake of getting something in the future, our fruit is forever future, never truly attainable, fickle, the fruit of the Tree of Thought of Credit and Debt, knowledge of Good and Evil.
 If you doubt this is what the Garden of Eden story is about, you may want to read “The Seven-Headed Dragon: World Commerce ” in the website, showing how the Hebrew text confirms these things.

 What is the central theme of the Baghavad Gita?
 Do not work for future fruit.
 The Tao Te Ching?
 Virtue gives expecting no credit.
 The Quran?
 The same.
 If you doubt this is the fundamental of the world’s religions, check out Here's the One Point We Know the World's Religions Agree Upon.

 When our doing is its own reward, this is when we become real, Real, Royal.
 And we can say, I Am What I Am, no more, no less.